BioCost

 trace.tsv → cost report → nextflow.config patch

-Drop-in cost analyzer for Nextflow workflows.
-Upload trace files, get process-level cost breakdowns, ranked recommendations, and a deterministic patch you can review before applying.
+BioCost is coming soon as a cost and runtime analyzer for computational workflow traces.
+It will produce process-level breakdowns, ranked recommendations, and deterministic patch artifacts you can review before applying.

-Built for bioinformatics leads who need to explain spend, prioritize optimizations, and keep a paper trail without mutating live pipelines.
+Built for platform teams who need to explain spend, prioritize optimizations, and keep a reproducible software artifact trail without mutating live pipelines.

 Built for teams that require proof

-BioCost turns noisy trace files into reviewable artifacts.
-Every recommendation includes a confidence score, estimated savings, and a rationale you can share with finance or procurement.
+BioCost is being built to turn noisy trace files into reviewable artifacts.
+Every recommendation will include a confidence score, estimated savings, and a rationale you can share with finance or procurement.

 - Ingest Nextflow trace files and normalize spend across processes, retries, and cached tasks.